Campus Research Restart

 3. Human Subjects and Clinical Research

-Should COVID19 infection prevalence continue to rise, and/or the State or City require new restrictions on activity, IRB-approved studies may again be required to defer face-to-face non-therapeutic activities.
-The OVCR COVID Research Advisory Committee, led by AVCR Jon Klein, will continue to make these assessments, with close collaboration from faculty and healthcare system leadership.
+Should COVID19 infection prevalence rise again and/or the State or City require new restrictions on activity, IRB-approved studies may again be required to defer face-to-face non-therapeutic activities.
+The OVCR COVID Research Advisory Committee, led by AVCR Jonathan Klein, will continue to make these assessments with close collaboration from faculty and healthcare system leadership.

-- Therapeutic studies and COVID19 studies will continue without change.
+- Therapeutic studies and COVID19 studies are able to continue without change.

-- Studies that are able to be conducted without face-to-face contact with subjects will continue without changes.
+- Studies that are able to be conducted without face-to-face contact with subjects are able to continue without changes.

 - The IRB will continue to expedite review of modifications needed to allow studies to be conducted without face-to-face contact.

-- COVID19 therapeutic studies in UI Health settings will continue to require coordination with the CMO and CNO Offices at UI Health through the COVID Research Advisory Committee.
+- COVID19 therapeutic studies in UI Health settings will continue to require coordination with the UI Health CMO and CNO Offices through the COVID Research Advisory Committee.

-Please email firstname.lastname@example.org with any questions.
-Also, please let us know if you are experiencing any issues or problems with your research protocols’ restart.
+Please email email@example.com with any questions.
+Also, as always, please let us know if you are experiencing any issues or problems with your research protocol.